 The School of Civil and Construction Engineering offers outstanding opportunities for graduate studies in the fields of Civil (CE) and Construction Engineering (CEM).
-Applications for admission and financial assistance for Fall 2015 will be accepted beginning July 1, 2014.
-All application materials must be received by January 15, 2015, to be considered for an assistantship.
-Oregon State School of Civil and Construction Engineering excels in collaborative research and preparing work-ready graduates.
+The Oregon State School of Civil and Construction Engineering (CCE) excels in collaborative research and preparing work-ready graduates.
 Corvallis is a great place to live, and the friendly and skilled people here help make our school a truly enjoyable place to further your education.
 Please review the resources on this page to organize your application.

 Minimum Admission Requirements

-To become a Civil or Construction Engineering graduate student you must be admitted to Oregon State University through both the OSU Graduate School and the School of Civil and Construction Engineering.
+To become a Civil or Construction Engineering graduate student you must be admitted to Oregon State University through both the OSU Graduate School and CCE.
 Our faculty carefully review the material submitted to determine adequacy of academic background and alignment of the proposed study with the expertise of the faculty.
 The Office of Admissions will determine whether the general university conditions for admission have been met.
 Applicants will be notified by the Office of Admissions as to the action taken.
 The School does not have the capacity to accommodate all applicants who meet the minimum admission requirements.